skotak2/Factors-Causing-Chronic-Kidney-Disease/README.md

 * Interpret the statistical model to estimate the impact of each factor leading to CKD.

-*NOTE:* Data is not allowed to be published in public.
+*NOTE:* Data is restricted for public access

 ## CONCEPTUAL Model